naninovel/docs/docs/en/guide/special-effects.md

 # Special Effects

-A number of built-in script commands are dedicated for various special effects.
+A number of built-in script commands are dedicated to various special effects.
 For example, [@shake] command shakes an actor:

 ```nani
 ; Shake 'Kohaku' actor